tobylunt/tobylunt.github.io/_posts/2018-04-15-whitman-bot-pt2.md

 [![RNN]({{ teamtvblogs.github.io }}/assets/img/rnn.jpg)]({{ teamtvblogs.github.io }}/whitman-bot-redux/)
 _image source: canonical RNN diagram, found [here](http://www.wildml.com/2015/09/recurrent-neural-networks-tutorial-part-1-introduction-to-rnns/)_

+>We see,
+>in some mining surface languidly written, and we can be allow'd the forms
+>of things, as I believe so heavy, with their way to ourselves.
+The
+>new and scripture of the future, the characteristic prose of the soul
+>which had can be continued, more than a spectacle which seem'd to be
+>so through all his effects in a man or teacher.
+Have an infinite
+>tried to be profuse and complete and only be reconsider'd, for superb and
+>waving on the family.
+A long coolness of all fit thereof, (the vital west
+>month, or born for the scene of its conditions).
+I have done the time on the
+>barns, the scrups, mothers, steady, green.
+> - WHITMAN BOT

 RNNs are amazing!
 While it isn't a surprise that we can't recreate Walt Whitman in his entirety using only a few lines of code and a GPU, we can generate highly entertaining results with a relatively small corpus and minimal training time.
 I had better results using a character-based approach instead of a neural net that learns a word at a time.
 I won't explain the basics of what an RNN is or how it works; there are many tutorials on this subject that are quite good including the one [from which the above diagram was found](http://www.wildml.com/2015/09/recurrent-neural-networks-tutorial-part-1-introduction-to-rnns/), and Andrej Karpathy's excellent and now famous [blog post on the subject](https://karpathy.github.io/2015/05/21/rnn-effectiveness/).
 But long story short, RNNs have a 'working memory' of sorts in that the outputs are dependent not only on the immediately preceding vector of inputs, but also a history of previous inputs (of adjustable length).
 So for generative text, this means that the word or character that the neural net generates takes the previous context into account.

 <!--more-->